compi-migui/tfg-doc/src/md/60_results.md

 The GPS~UPM~ is the harmonic mean of individual classes' UPM ([@Eq:definition-gps]), which in turn ends up with a division by zero when the number of true positives is zero (see [@Eq:definition-upm]).

-So the missing values are not due to a mistake when calculating them: they are simply not able to handle the case where a model does not assign even one sample to a given class.
+So the missing values are not due to a mistake when computing them: they are simply not able to handle the case where a model does not assign even one sample to a given class.

 This actually reveals a strength of the Matthews correlation coefficient: even when other measures collapse and become undefined it is still able to gauge the performance of the classifier in a useful way.
 Looking again at [@Tbl:reproduce-results-table-svm], specifically at the rows where $\rho$ is 200 and 300, since both the F~1~-measure and GPS~UPM~ are undefined so they cannot quantify which performs better.
 However we can see the MCC assigns a worse score to the $\rho = 300$ case (circa 28%) than to the $\rho = 200$ case (circa 47%).